Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

 num_steps: 60000
 ```
 Also non-max-suppression could help on big groups of objects that we have in the dataset, but it looks like this is already enabled in the pipeline config via `batch_non_max_suppression`.
 At [post_processing.prot](https://github.com/tensorflow/models/blob/master/research/object_detection/protos/post_processing.proto) I have also found a parameter `soft_nms_sigma` which I thought would be related to soft non-max-suppression, but I have not found any instructions on how to configure this kind of sigma value and what it implies.
 Regarding `batch_size`.
-I would keep it as is, since I don't have any more memory available in my local machine.
+I would keep it as is, since the previous experiments were already running close to the limit of my local memory.

 Result: